Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Experimental Results

 \subsubsection{Metric-Based Dataset Analysis}

-After preprocessing the data, we used the DeepFace~\cite{serengil2021hyperextended} model to extract facial attributes, including age, gender, and race.
-Ages were categorized into four ranges: [0$\sim$15], [16$\sim$32], [33$\sim$53], and [Over 54].
-DeepFace predicts six racial categories: White, Black, Asian, Indian, Latinx, and Middle Eastern.
-For gender, the model outputs either Woman or Man.
-Throughout the remainder of this paper, we will use these terms to refer to groups.

-In the initial experiment, we assessed dataset bias using the metrics described in Sec.~\ref{sec:methodology:data_analysis}.
-By applying Eqs.~\ref{eq:wasserstein_distance} to~\ref{eq:group_normalized_mutual_information}, we derived the bias scores summarized in Table~\ref{tbl:dataset_bias_score}.
-This table presents the scores for each metric and demographic attribute, where the final bias score of each dataset is the average of different scores.
+In the initial experiment, we assessed dataset bias using the customized metrics described in Sec.~\ref{sec:methodology:data_analysis}, including Wasserstein Distance (WD), Jensen–Shannon Divergence (JSD), Normalized Shannon Entropy (NSE), Normalized Label Skewness (NLS), Group Normalized Mutual Information (GNMI), as well as two new metrics of Conditional-Entropy Bias Index (CEBI) and Concentration Index (CI).
+By applying Eqs.~\ref{eq:wasserstein_distance} to~\ref{eq:concentration_index}, we derived the bias scores summarized in Table~\ref{tbl:dataset_bias_score}.
+This table presents the scores for each metric and demographic attribute, where the final bias score of each dataset is calculated over the average of different scores.

-The bias analysis of the four datasets reveals notable demographic disparities, with overall bias scores ranging from 27.9\% (Fer2013) to 30.5\% (AffectNet).
-None of the datasets are fully balanced across Age, Gender, and Race, suggesting that models trained on these datasets are likely to inherit these imbalances.
-Among the attributes, Race consistently exhibits the highest bias values across most metrics, indicating that racial representation is more uneven than Age and Gender.
-Gender shows comparatively lower bias, although metrics like CEBI and NLS indicate persistent disparities, while Age-related bias is moderate but consistent.
+The bias analysis of the four datasets reveals notable demographic disparities, with overall bias scores ranging from 27.9\% (Fer2013) to 30.4\% (AffectNet).
+None of the datasets are fully balanced across age, gender, and race, suggesting that models trained on these datasets are likely to inherit these imbalances.
+Among the attributes, race consistently exhibits the highest bias values, indicating that racial representation is more uneven than age and gender.
+Gender shows comparatively lower bias, although metrics like CEBI and NLS indicate persistent disparities, while age-related bias is moderate but consistent.
 These findings highlight that demographic representation is far from uniform, and differences in attribute distribution could affect fairness in model predictions.